Diaz takes over at The U by revamping the O

 Perry was benched for the New Era Pinstripe Bowl against Wisconsin, a 35-3 loss that ended a disappointing 7-6 season.

 Asked about where Perry and the other quarterbacks stand headed into the offseason, Diaz said, "It's important our football team has discipline and great accountability.
 To be the quarterback at the University of Miami, that's no small thing.
 In this town, you've got to have thick skin and you've got to have a way about you.
-There was a time we called this Quarterback U and that can happen again.
+There was a time we called this Quarterback U, and that can happen again.
 All the guys understand everything they do, how you do anything is how you do everything and their behavior reflects their desire to be the quarterback at the University of Miami."

 Diaz also said he would retain the entire defensive staff, and make one additional hire on that side of the ball.
 Before Richt announced his surprise retirement on Sunday, he had promoted Ephraim Banda and Jonathan Patke to be co-defensive coordinators.
 Diaz said he would make an announcement on every coach's role once he makes his additional defensive hire.